msg-CareerPaths/csharp-training/chapters/303-local-drive-access.md

 **Exercise:**

   Create a new controller and service to save products in files.
-  Add methods to create,update,get an delete products as json files from\to disk.
+  Add methods to create,update,get and delete products as\from json files from\to disk.
   You must take into consideration the followings:
   - use System.Text.Json package for serialization and deserialization.
   - Products must be stored as json files.